Kettlebell Lunge

 Safety Notes

-• Use a lighter weight if balance is compromised.
+• Use lighter weight for form

 Spotting